scottfabini/ai-portfolio/README.md

 │           │       ├── controllers/  # REST controllers
 │           │       ├── services/     # Business logic
 │           │       ├── models/       # Entity classes
-│           │       ├── repositories/ # JPA repositories
+│           │       └── repositories/ # JPA repositories
-│           │       └── config/       # Configuration classes
 │           └── resources/            # Application properties
-└── docker-compose.yml
+└── docker-compose.yml  # Main project Docker configuration
 ```

 ## Deployment

 The application is configured for deployment on AWS Amplify.
-Deployment instructions will be added in a future update.

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request
+The frontend and backend can be deployed separately:

+### Frontend Deployment
+- Deploy the frontend submodule to AWS Amplify
+- Configure the environment variable `NEXT_PUBLIC_API_URL` to point to your deployed backend

+### Backend Deployment
+- Deploy the backend submodule to AWS Elastic Beanstalk or another suitable service
+- Configure the database connection settings in the deployment environment

 ## License